Follow our decades of milestones in the modern end-of-life choice movement.

 Oregon Sen. Ron Wyden’s threatened filibuster keeps the PRPA from reaching the Senate floor.

-Attorney General John Ashcroft issues a directive that would effectively nullify the Oregon Death with Dignity Act.
-The State of Oregon sues to enjoin the Directive, joined by a group of terminally ill Oregonians and represented by Compassion & Choices Legal Director Kathryn Tucker.
+Attorney General John Ashcroft issues a directive that would effectively nullify the Oregon Death With Dignity Act.
+The state of Oregon sues to enjoin the directive, joined by a group of terminally ill Oregonians and represented by Compassion & Choices.
 Federal District Court Judge Robert E. Jones enjoins the Ashcroft directive.

-Compassion in Dying Legal Director, Kathryn Tucker, represents the Bergman family of California in bringing first case in nation to claim that failure to treat pain adequately constitutes elder abuse, winning $1.5M verdict for patient’s pain and suffering; Case establishes that failure to treat pain adequately can result in significant financial risk to health care providers.
+Compassion & Choices represents the Bergman family of California in bringing the nation’s first case to claim that failure to treat pain adequately constitutes elder abuse, winning a $1.5M verdict for patient’s pain and suffering; the case establishes that failure to treat pain adequately can result in significant financial risk to healthcare providers.

-October 6 marks the fifth anniversary of Oregon’s Death with Dignity law; 129 terminally ill Oregonians have used it to die peacefully.
+October 6 marks the fifth anniversary of Oregon’s Death With Dignity Act; 129 terminally ill Oregonians have used it to die peacefully.

 The Hemlock Society evolves to become End-of-Life Choices.